Costs Involved in Owning a House

 Maintenance Costs

 In addition to your purchasing costs and the monthly costs associated with owning a home, you’ll also have to spend money on upkeep.
-We recommend opening additional savings accounts to put in 5% to 10% of your monthly earnings until you have saved between 1% and 2% of your home’s value.
+We recommend opening additional savings accounts to put in five to ten percent of your monthly earnings until you have saved between one and two percent of your home’s value.
 On average, maintenance repairs will cost you this much every year.

 • Appliances.
 Your stove, refrigerator, dishwasher and other appliances will sometimes need repairs or need to be replaced entirely.